Seabee: African American Service: the Seabee stevedores

 In February 1942 CNO Admiral Harold Rainsford Stark recommended African Americans for ratings in the construction trades.
 In April the Navy announced it would enlist African Americans in the Seabees.
 Even so, there were just two CBs that were "colored" units, the 34th and 80th.
 Both had white Southern officers and black enlisted.
 Both battalions experienced problems with that arrangement that led to the replacement of the officers.
 The men of the 34th went on a hunger strike which made national news.
 The Commander of the 80th had 19 enlisted dishonorably discharged for sedition.
 The NAACP and Thurgood Marshall got 14 of those reversed.

 In early 1943 the Navy commissioned its first African American officers.
-The first to enter the Seabees officer corps was MIT grad Edward Swain Hope.
+The first to enter the Seabees officer corps was MIT graduate Edward S. Hope.
 In May 1943 he completed CEC training at Camp Endicott and was posted as the Public Works officer at Manana barracks Hawaii Territory.
 That same year, the Navy drew up a proposal to raise the number of colored CBs to 5 and require that all non-rated men in the next 24 CBs be colored.
 The proposal was approved, but not acted on.

 The lack of stevedores in combat zones was a huge issue for the Navy.
 Authorization for the formation of cargo handling CBs or "Special CBs" happened mid-September 1942.
 By wars end 41 Special CBs had been commissioned of which 15 were "colored".
 Neither the Navy or NCF used that label, the units were simply segregated in the men assigned to them.
 The Special CBs were the first fully integrated units in the U.S. Navy.
 V-J Day brought the decommissioning of all of them.
 The Special CBs were forerunners of today's Navy Cargo Handling Battalions of the Navy Expeditionary Logistics Support Group (United States).
 The arrival of 15 African American Special CBs in Pearl Harbor made segregation an issue for the 14th Naval District.
 For a protracted period the men lived in tents, but the disparity of treatment was obvious even to the Navy.
 The 14th Naval District Command felt they deserved proper shelter with at least separate but equal barracks.
 Manana Barracks and Waiawa Gulch became the United States' largest "colored" installation with over 4,000 Seabee stevedores barracked there.
 It was the site of racial strife to the point that the camp was fenced in and placed under armed guard.
 The Seabees were trucked to and from the docks in cattle trucks.
 Two naval supply depots were located at Waiawa Gulch.
 At wars end 12,500 African Americans would serve in the Construction Battalions.